 Garbage collection is a method to detect and collect free nodes.
 The node which is in use and allocated is not detected whereas any no longer in use is recovered.|What is garbage collection with an example|

 Inside this blog post, we are going to learn about What is garbage collection with an example?
 What is garbage collection and how does it work?
 What is the purpose of a garbage collector?
 What is a garbage collector in Java?

 When a request is made for additional nodes and there are none available, then a system routine is called garbage collector searches through all of the nodes…|What is garbage collection with an example|

 … in the system and identifies those that are no longer accessible from an external pointer and restores the inaccessible nodes to the available pool.

-The Process of garbage collection takes place into two-phase.
-The first phase is called making phase, where all nodes are accessible from an external pointer are marked.
+The Process of garbage collection takes place in two-phase.
+The first phase is called the making phase, where all nodes accessible from an external pointer are marked.

 If there are a total of n nodes then the second phase of garbage collection can be carried out in O(n) steps.
 In this situation, it is only the first or marking phase that is of any interest in designing the algorithm.

 When variable size nodes are in use, it is desirable to compact memory so that all free nodes are from a contiguous block of memory.

 In this case, the second phase is referred to as memory compaction of disk space to reduce average retrieval time is desirable even for fixed-size nodes.

 Garbage collection is a simple phenomenon of releasing the memory from those objects which are no longer used in the program.
 When we create a variable function or any object while developing the program then once the use of these objects is over the garbage collector detects all such objects and frees the memory block by taking the resource from these objects, so that it can be used by another variable or function.